falreis/CarND-Vehicle-Detection/writeup_report.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap in the `heatmap` and `heatimg` functions and set the thresholded to identify vehicle positions, and reduce false positives.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes (`heatimg` function) to cover the area of each blob detected.

-Here are six frames and their corresponding vehicles found and heatmaps:
+Here are six test images and their corresponding vehicles found and heatmaps:

 ![Heatmap Image 1][image16]
 ![Heatmap Image 2][image17]